McLaughlin v. Florida: Facts

 Section 798.05 of Florida statutes read: "Any negro man and white woman, or any white man and negro woman, who are not married to each other, who shall habitually live in and occupy in the nighttime the same room shall each be punished by imprisonment not exceeding twelve months, or by fine not exceeding five hundred dollars."

-This law was a part of the adultery and fornication laws of Florida.
+This law was one of the adultery and fornication laws of Florida.
 While all the other sections of this chapter required proof that sexual intercourse took place, Section 798.05 required only cohabitation.
 The law specifically prohibited a couple in which one is white and the other is black.
 It did not apply to any other racial groups or combinations.
 It was part of Florida's anti-miscegenation laws prohibiting marriage, cohabitation, and extramarital sex between whites and blacks, and addressed only relationships between whites and non-whites.
 Similar anti-miscegenation laws were enforced in many states into the 1960s, and by all Southern states until 1967, when all remaining state bans on interracial marriage between whites and non-whites were declared unconstitutional by the Supreme Court in Loving v.
 Virginia.